3D Visualization Rendering: What Makes a Good 3D?

-- There is something wrong with the proportions and dimensions of the curb.
+- There's something wrong with the proportions and dimensions of the curb.
 This is not immediately visible, but when you look at the picture for the first time, you feel it subconsciously.
-A truly fine 3D design avoids dissonance — you can keep watching it forever.
+A truly fine 3D design avoids dissonance—you can keep watching it forever;

 - A critical flaw is that leaves and grass do not deflect the light as they would in real life.
 Look at the following image to tell the difference:

 But, then again, everything depends on the designer’s intention.
-If the rendering is intended for a commercial playground project, it should be refined, but if it is just a scene from a cartoon, then it’s fairly adequate.
+If the rendering is intended for a commercial playground project, it should be refined, but if it's just a scene from a cartoon, then it’s fairly adequate.

-- The steps, the grass and the ground are rendered perfectly!
+- The steps, grass, and ground are rendered perfectly!
 There is a variety of plants, uneven terrain, leaves lying erratically on the steps, just as it happens in real life.
-The steps have a bit of dirt, as if someone has already ascended them.
+The steps have a bit of dirt—as if someone has already ascended them;

 - There is a natural glow from the sun.